rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 * `DESCRIPTION` is a string (i.e. `review checkup with surgeon`) representing the details of the appointment.
 The string can **only contain alphanumeric characters and spaces**.

-> ⚠️ Other **non-alphanumeric characters** entered in the appointment description will trigger an error!
+> ⚠️ Other **non-alphanumeric characters** entered the appointment description will trigger an error!

 Examples: